 Average Civil Rights Violation Lawsuit Settlement

-The following are settlements from recent lawsuits, according to the United States Department of Justice.
+The following are average settlements from recent lawsuits, according to the United States Department of Justice.

 FedEx Racial Discrimination and Retaliation Case (May 2023)